mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 QUIC connection. {{connection-establishment}} specifies how a connection is established in this document proposal.

+This document shares some goals with the MASQUE framework
+{{I-D.schinazi-masque}}.
+The proposed QUIC tunnel protocol contributes to the effort of defining a signaling for conveying multiple proxied flows inside a QUIC connection.

 # Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",